katayama8000/scrapbox-cli/README.md

 The key principle is the **Dependency Rule**: dependencies only flow inwards, from `infrastructure` to `application` to `domain`.
 This makes the core business logic independent of external details, improving testability and maintainability.

 For a more detailed breakdown and diagrams, see [ARCHITECTURE.md](ARCHITECTURE.md).

-## Development

-This project uses `ts-node` to run TypeScript files directly without pre-compiling them.
-Path aliases from `tsconfig.json` are resolved at runtime using `tsconfig-paths`.

-All scripts are defined in `package.json` and can be run with `yarn <script_name>`.